 In this volume, Michele Cometa (University of Palermo) will address the theory of irony in Schlegel and Paul de Man, and its potential for culture analysis, Jorge Fazenda Lourenço (Catholic University of Portugal) will analyse irony’s political overtones in Jorge de Sena’s poetry and Philip Auslander (Georgia Institute of Technology) will discuss irony in the performative arts.

 We invite contributions to be sent to the editors, Elsa Alves & Ana Dinger (irony2014 [at] gmail [dot] com), until the 1st March 2015.

 Authors are encouraged to write an article specifically for the volume.
 However, it is also possible to draw on already published work, adapting this to address the volume theme.

 Articles need to be written in English and language editing is the responsibility of the authors.

 The texts will be selected according to their relevance regarding the goals set out for the volume, originality of scope and theoretical framing.

 Articles will need to be max.
 20 pages in length, Times New Roman 12, including bibliography.
 For more information see the style sheet.

 Please attach a short bio-bibliographical text (c.
 150 words).

-Deadline for submissions is 1st March 2015.
-The organizers will return their decision by the end of April 2015.
+Deadline for submissions is 31st March 2015.
+The organizers will return their decision by the beginning of May 2015.